Estimated reading time: 4 minutes

 Depending on the course’s language of instruction, it is not compulsory for students to learn German prior to studying in Germany.
 For example, if the student is enrolled in a course taught in English, he or she is not required to sit for the DSH or TestDaF exam.
 However, it’s still highly recommended for a student to learn some German so that he or she can communicate with other students.
 In addition, there are many Bachelor’s degree courses offered in the German language and not as many international students are competing for those courses.

-German Educare offers a full-time program – the German University Preparation Program for students who are interested to master German up to level C1 within a year.
-Students will learn German for 6 months in Malaysia, followed by a further 6 months in Germany.
-Click on the following link to learn more: http://germaneducare.com/study-germany/pathway-to-germany/.
+German Educare offers a full-time program for students who are interested to master German up to level C1 within 15 months.
+Students will learn German for 9 months in Malaysia, followed by a further 6 months in Germany.

-Taking all of the above points into consideration, it costs from RM150000 onwards to study in Germany.
+Taking all of the above points into consideration, it costs around RM185,000 to complete a Bachelor’s degree in Germany.
 However, it’s possible for students to earn some allowance by working part-time.
 Students from Malaysia are allowed to work 120 full days or 240 half days yearly.
 Most students are also required to do industrial training with a company for up to 6 months.
 Interns will be receiving an internship allowance and it should be able to cover their living expenses during the duration of their internship.

 We hope that this article sheds some light so that students (and parents) are able to understand how much money to set aside to study in Germany.